What Is a Trading Journal?

 Were you confident?
 Anxious?
 Bored?
 Frustrated from the last trade?
 Chasing because you missed a move?

-You overtrade when you are frustrated
+You overtrade when you're frustrated

 Your best trades happen when you feel calm and patient